TobiasPSP/doneland_sources/Fundamentals/Network/WiFi/README.md

 When setting up a *mesh WiFi*, here are a few considerations:

 * **Disable Original AP:** *disable* the built-in *WiFi access point* in your *ISP router* as it is no longer needed and would just *interfere*, especially if your new *WiFi* is using the same *SSID* (network name).
-* **Use wired backhaul:** whenever possible, use an ethernet cable to connect *satellites* with the main station.
+* **Use Wired Backhaul:** whenever possible, use an ethernet cable to connect *satellites* with the main station.
 A wired backhaul is much faster and more stable.
 If no cable connection is possible between given satellites, they use a *wireless* backhaul automatically.
 * **WiFi Band:** make sure your *WiFi* uses the *2.4GHz band* which is the one used by *wireless-enabled microcontrollers and devices*.